 Fortunately, there are some positive examples of managed retreat in Global South cities.
 Ajibade cited the relocation of more than 18,000 families living on the banks of Pasig River, which runs through the heart of Manila.
 The river became too polluted for people to safely remain proximate to it, so a retreat plan was put into place to move them to other parts of the metro area.

 The Asian Development Bank offered a $176 million loan to the Philippines government to carry out the plan, on the condition that the riverside communities would be centrally involved in decisions about the move.
-This mandate to empower the communities in the relocation process has eased the transition and changed the outlook of the villagers toward the river, according to Ajibade.
+This mandate to empower the communities in the relocation process has facilitated the transition and changed the outlook of the villagers toward the river, according to Ajibade.
 “They have become custodians of the river because they were part of the process and they understood why it was important to leave,” she said.

 One of the biggest considerations for retreat plans is whether a community wishes to remain fully intact at a new location.
 Managed retreat plans in Staten Island, Lagos, and Manila have not typically prioritized this option.
 But for Alaska Natives, some of whom have already begun relocating, it is a core goal.